What's on the horizon for the global economy?

 Japan

-• Japan’s economy will likely remain on a recovery path, exceeding potential, starting in Q2 2024.
+• Japan’s economy has been and will continue to be on a recovery path, exceeding potential, since Q2 2024.

 Asia

-• Australia: We expect below-trend growth, rising unemployment, gradually easing inflation and rate cuts from February 2025.
+• Australia: We expect unemployment to drift higher, inflation to grind lower, and rate cuts from February 2025.

 China